install#

 • --refresh re-resolves and re-downloads; if versions change (e.g., semver ranges), the lockfile is updated accordingly.

-• Existing tool-only v1 lockfiles are still read where practical, but normal installs now write v2.
+• Existing older lockfiles are still read where practical, but Skill- or Knowledge-containing graphs are written as lockfile_version: 3.

 Best practices